chef/chef-web-docs/content/resources/windows_shortcut/_index.md

   ruby_type: String
   required: false
   default_value: The resource block's name
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'An optional property to set the shortcut name if it differs from the
+  - markdown: An optional property to set the shortcut name if it differs from the resource block's name.

-      resource block''s name.'
 - property: target
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
   - markdown: The destination that the shortcut links to.
 properties_shortcode: null